To help plan your trip, FMCA has picked 5 must-see places that are uniquely Perry!

 806 Commerce Street, Perry, GA 31069

-If you’re shopping for something vintage, or you’re just in the mood to browse, step into the old theater that is now a huge antiques mall.
+The next must-see is the Antique Theatre.
+If you’re shopping for something vintage, or you’re just in the mood to browse, step into the old theater that is now a huge antique mall.
 The main floor of the Antique Theatre has a whopping 4,000 square feet where dealers stock their areas with items large and small.
 Even the theater’s balcony is packed.

 4. Go Fish Education Center